 Table Soccer is a table-top game very loosely based on football.
 The game also goes by the names of Table Football and Foosball (mainly in North America).
-It often features in many homes as a family game and the object is to move the ball into the opponent’s goal by moving rods that have figures attached.
-Although the rules may vary from household to household, there is in fact a competitive level of table soccer that is played according to a unified code.
-The sport also has its own world governing body, the International Table Soccer Federation (ITSF), based in Nantes, France, and established in 2002.
+It often features in many homes as a family game.
+The object is to move the ball into the opponent’s goal by moving rods that have figures attached.
+Although the rules may vary from household to household, there is a competitive level of table soccer that is played according to a unified code.
+The sport also has its own world governing body, the International Table Soccer Federation (ITSF) established in 2002, based in Nantes, France.
 There are currently nearly thirty member nations and the role of ITSF is to coordinate the growth, administration and regulation of the sport through each of the national member federations.
-This also includes the ITFS Training Centres programme.
+This also includes the ITFS Training Centres program.
 The Federation works very closely with the World Anti-doping Association (WADA).

-The first patent for foosball was done in 1921 by Harold Searles Thornton, who was from the United Kingdom.
+The first patent for foosball was done in 1921 by Harold Searles Thornton, from the United Kingdom.
 Previously, patents were filed across Europe going back as far as the 1890s.
 As a result of the popularity of football across Europe, the goal for Harold was to invent a game people could play in their homes.
 Frenchman Lucien Rosengart came up with the game of table soccer in the 1930s, while looking for something for his grandchildren to do during the winter months.
 In Madrid Alejandro Finisterre invented table football during the Spanish Civil War in 1937.
-These three inventors all contributed to the game eventually being brought to the States by Lawrence Patterson in the 1950s, and twenty years later it could be played in bars and pool halls across the country.
+These three inventors all contributed to the game eventually being brought to the States by Lawrence Patterson in the 1950s.
+Twenty years later it could be played in bars and pool halls across the country.